barthel/maven-utils/README.md

 See [here](./doc/set-parent-version.md "doc/set-parent-version.md") for more information about this script.

+## Maven Pull Request Validator

+The Maven Pull Request Validate script (`maven-pr-validator.sh`) based — with small modification — on a script by [@jvanzyl][jvanzyl] and the original script could be found at his [*GitHub*Gist][maven-pr-validator].

+> This script will checkout Maven, apply a PR, build the Maven distribution and run the Maven integration tests against the just-built distribution.
+If you successfully get to the end of this script then your PR is ready to be reviewed.

 ## ShellCheck

 [ShellCheck][shellcheck]³ is a static analysis tool for shell scripts and I'm use it to check my scripts and try to prevent pitfalls.